alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 For the moment, you can find the compiled DSDT files in the `EFI/OC/ACPI` folder.
 Although [Dortania's Guide](https://dortania.github.io/Getting-Started-With-ACPI/) goes against including the DSDT patches, they were necessary for me to get the trackpad, battery and sound working.

-The rest of the patches are done according to the guide.
+The rest of the patches are done according to the guide for Broadwell CPUs.

 ## KEXTs